AppDaemon/appdaemon/docs/INSTALL.rst

 Note: the ``--pre`` flag is required or you will install version 2.1.12.
 There are many breaking changes between 2.1.12 and this beta so ensure you have the correct version installed before proceeding.

+**Do not** install this in the same Python virtual environment as Home Assistant.
+If you do that then Home Assistant will stop working.

 Install Using hass.io
 ---------------------